kromych/disarm64/Readme.md

 ## About this project

-This project contains a library and a tooling for generating instruction decoders based on a decision tree from some standard description of ISA.
+This project contains a library and a tooling for generating instruction decoders based on a decision tree from some standard description of the ISA.
 The objective of efficient and precise instruction decoding is a pretty common one for disassemblers, debuggers, emulators, VMMs, and the other tools alike.